-Now, we are going to adjust the settings so that the lyrics appear to the song.
+Now, we are going to adjust the settings so that the lyrics appear to match the song.

-Play the Scene and, while listening to the music, time the lyrics particles so that they appear to the song.
+Play the Scene and while listening to the music, time the lyrics particles so that they appear to match the song.
 I adjusted the main camera for better visibility.
-I set the Position of Transform to (0,0,-0.5) and ‘Clear Frags’ of the Camera component to ‘Solid Color’ (with the background set to black).
+I set the Position of Transform to (0, 0, -0.5) and ‘Clear Frags’ of the camera component to ‘Solid Color’ (with the background set to black).

-Now, we actually time the lyrics to the song.
-Play the Scene and stop it at the beginning of the lyrics, and then adjust the clip to the Timeline Playhead.
+Now, we want to time the lyrics to match the song.
+Play the Scene and stop it at the beginning of the lyrics and then adjust the clip to the Timeline Playhead.
 You can also fine-tune it with the waveform.
-Next, adjust the clip so that it disappears the song finishes.
+Next, adjust the clip so that it disappears when the song finishes.

 Stop the Scene, select the clip and copy the value of ‘Duration’.
-Paste it into the ‘Start LifeTime of the corresponding lyrics particle to make the particle appear and disappear at the timings that correspond to the length of the clip.
+Paste it into the ‘Start LifeTime’ of the corresponding lyrics particle to make the particle appear and disappear at the timing that corresponds to the length of the clip.

-By applying those settings to both ‘lyrics’ particles ‘Namae Wo Yobareta’ and ‘Mieru Kokoro No Okusoko’ (1 and 2), they successfully appeared at the timings synchronized with the song.
+By applying these settings to both ‘lyrics’ particles ‘Namae Wo Yobareta’ and ‘Mieru Kokoro No Okusoko’ (1 and 2), they successfully appear and disappear at the specified timing which is now synchronized with the song.

-I added an avatar and other particles to those ‘lyrics’ particles to make a Scene shown below.
+I added an avatar and other particles to those ‘lyrics’ particles to create a Scene which is shown below.

 I also recommend the following article to create various expressions by using particles and shaders.
-Please try making various expressions by yourself!
+Please try to make other expressions by yourself!